 December 19, 2019

-Spark Boston will feature sessions to enhance your skills, including hands-on workshops and collaborative sessions so you will be able to take home actionable solutions and strategies for key security issues.
+Spark Boston featured sessions to enhance your skills, including hands-on workshops and collaborative sessions with actionable solutions and strategies for key security issues.

 21 Apex Dr.

 8:30 a.m. - 8:45 a.m.
 Welcome and Overview

 8:45 a.m. - 9:30 a.m.
 Opening Keynote: Building a Vision of Zero Trust with Palo Alto Networks

 Scott Stevens, SVP for Worldwide Systems Engineering, will kick off our morning with a vision of how security professionals can leverage the seamless fabric of Palo Alto Networks cybersecurity, and how to weave a mindset of Zero Trust throughout your organization.